Master of Science

 Additional Degree Requirements

-- In order to gain a perspective as a client in the client‐practitioner relationship, students are required to become a client of an integrative nutritionist in their area or through the MUIH Student Teaching Clinic of the Natural Care Center, for at least one nutrition consultations.
+• In order to gain a perspective as a client in the client‐practitioner relationship, students are required to have at least one consultation with an integrative nutritionist in their area or through the Student Teaching Clinic.